larissa0898/handwritten_digit_recognition/README.md

 - [References](#references)

 ## Installation:
-To To get started, follow these steps:
+To get started, follow these steps:

 1. Ensure you have Python installed.
 This project is compatible with Python 3.9.5 and above.